adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 ### Pixel format

 We setup our SDL window with the pixel format `SDL_PIXELFORMAT_ABGR8888`.
-This means that it expects each pixel to be 4 bytes wide and is in the following format.
+This means that it expects each pixel to be 4 bytes wide and in the following format.

 ```cpp
 class RGBA